oguerrer/CSI/README.md

-# CSI
+# Climate Security Index

-Repository of the Climate Security Index developed by CGIAR and The Alan Turing Institute
+This is the repository of the Climate Security Index developed by CGIAR and The Alan Turing Institute.